 The PHR certification is for those who work in Human Resources and wants to advance in their career.
-Before you start preparing for the PHR certification exam, here are a few tips that you should know to help you successfully pass the PHR.
+Before you start preparing for the PHR exam, here are a few tips that you should know to help you successfully pass the PHR.

 1.Create a Study Plan

 Having a plan when it comes to studying for an exam is important.
 You need to make sure that you’re getting enough study time before the exam day.
 When you’re planning out your study schedule, it’s best to block off two to three hours each day to study.
 And, when you study, don’t study the same material each day.
 Instead, study different sections of the exam each day.
 For instance, study the section on Risk Management one day and then HR Development the next day.

 2. Understand the HRCI’s Exam Content Outline

 Part of creating a study plan is including studying the content outline of the exam.
 Understanding what’s on the actual exam can help you to understand more of the details and what you really need to prepare for.
 Learning the format of the PHR certification before taking the exam can give you a bit of an advantage.

 Here’s what you need to know about the PHR certification exam:

 • There are 5 sections of the PHR examination.

 • The PHR exam consists of 175 questions.
 Out of the 175 questions, 25 of those questions are pre-test questions that do not count towards your final score.

 • The PHR test is 3 hours long.